Thursday, August 9, 2007

 The Galapagos Top Five [Cool Things]:

 1. The scariest looking animal was the vegan, salt-spitting marine iguana.
+2. The biggest oldest land animals were the vegan land tortoises.

 3. Swimming with penguins at the equator.
 So Galapagos.